RasaHQ/rasa/docs/nlu/components.rst

 ~~~~~~~~~~~~~~~~~

 :Short: HuggingFace's Transformers based pre-trained language model initializer
-:Outputs: nothing
+:Outputs: Nothing
-:Requires: nothing
+:Requires: Nothing
 :Description:
     Initializes specified pre-trained language model from HuggingFace's `Transformers library
     <https://huggingface.co/transformers/>`__.
-The component applies language model specific tokenization and featurization
+The component applies language model specific tokenization and
-    to compute sequence and sentence level representations for each example in the training data.
+    featurization to compute sequence and sentence level representations for each example in the training data.
     Include :ref:`LanguageModelTokenizer` and :ref:`LanguageModelFeaturizer` to utilize the output of this
     component for downstream NLU models.
 :Configuration: